Milroy's disease: Diagnosis

 Only conservative measures can be taken.
 Certain treatments for lymphedema disorders may possibly alleviate specific symptoms; no cure and it is usually congenital.
+One treatment that can be implemented is fitted stockings, which can help with the appearance of the swollen limb as well as decrease the risk of potential complications.
 Genetic counseling can be done.
 May have similar health conditions, delays, disorders, and physical traits associated with other lymphatic genetic diseases and chromosome #5 abnormalities.

 Prognosis

-MD does not normally affect life expectancy.
+Milroy's disease does not normally affect life expectancy.

 Medscape states patients may have recurrent streptococcal cellulitis and lymphangitis, with subsequent hospitalizations for antibiotic therapy.
 A rare complication is the appearance of lymphangiosarcoma or angiosarcoma in patients with persistent lymphedema.
 Some patients may develop protein-losing enteropathy and visceral involvement.
 Chylous ascites and chylothorax rarely occur.